SID-KAUSHIK09/ZenTrades_Task3-4/README.md

-# ZenTrades_Task4
+# ZenTrades_Task3and4
-This is task 4 for SmartServe Technical coding assignment
+This is task 3 and 4 for SmartServe Technical coding assignment